Payflow Gateway Services Agreement

 9.3 Data Portability.
-Upon any termination or expiration of this Agreement, PayPal agrees, upon your written request, to provide your new acquiring bank or payment service provider (“Data Recipient”) with any available credit card information including personal data relating to your Customers (“Card Information”).
-In order to do so, you must provide PayPal with all requested information including proof that the Data Recipient is in compliance with the Association PCI-DSS Requirements and is level 1 PCI compliant.
-PayPal agrees to transfer the Card Information to the Data Recipient so long as the following applies: (a) you provide PayPal with proof that the Data Recipient is in compliance with the Association PCI-DSS Requirements (Level 1 PCI compliant) by providing PayPal a certificate or report on compliance with the Association PCI-DSS Requirements from a qualified provider and any other information reasonably requested by PayPal; (b) the transfer of such Card Information is compliant with the latest version of the Association PCI-DSS Requirements; and (c) the transfer of such Card Information is allowed under the applicable Card Network Rules, and any applicable laws, rules, or regulations (including data protection laws).
+Upon any termination or expiry of this Agreement, PayPal agrees, upon written request from you, to provide your new acquiring bank or payment service provider (“Data Recipient”) with any available credit card information including personal data relating to your customers (“Card Information”).
+In order to do so, you must provide PayPal with all requested information including proof that the Data Recipient is in compliance with the PCI DSS requirements and is level 1 PCI compliant.
+PayPal agrees to transfer the Card Information to the Data Recipient so long as the following applies: (a) you provide PayPal with proof that the Data Recipient is in compliance with the PCI DSS requirements (Level 1 PCI compliant), by providing PayPal a certificate or report on compliance with the PCI DSS requirements from a qualified provider and any other information reasonably requested by PayPal; (b) the transfer of such Card Information is compliant with the latest version of the PCI DSS requirements; and (c) the transfer of such Card Information is allowed under the applicable Card Network Rules, and any applicable laws, rules or regulations (including data protection laws).

 11. PROPRIETARY RIGHTS.